Top 10 Best Death Metal Vocalists of All Time

 The most brutal, aggressive, and powerful harsh voice I've ever heard!

-Frank Mullen (Suffocation) Frank Mullen, is the vocalist of the American death metal band Suffocation, and met band mates Terrance Hobbs and Mike Smith in high school.
+Frank Mullen is the vocalist of the American death metal band Suffocation.
+He met bandmates Terrance Hobbs and Mike Smith in high school.
+Mullen is known for pioneering the death growl vocal style and was a founding member of the band in 1988.

 His growls are brutal but still natural.
 I like when he squeals from growls and then shows the most brutal powerful vocals in death metal music.
 I like that he does exhales.
 That's interesting because he does music where there are inhales more often.
 With John Gallagher, he is the best vocalist ever.